To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration

 \subsubsection{Setup}

 Fig.~\ref{fig:exp_env} and Fig~\ref{fig:exp_env_real} illustrate the experimental setup.
 The location of the camera in Fig.~\ref{fig:exp_env} shows the location where the picture in Fig.~\ref{fig:exp_env_real} was taken.
-The experimenter's table in Fig.\ref{fig:exp_env} also shows where the computer is located and where the experimenter stands.
-Both the human and the robot operate in designated work areas, distinctly demarcated by safety tape and cones to ensure clear separation.
+Both the human and the robot work in designated areas, separated by safety tape and cones.
 The collaborative task involves arranging colored blocks on four workspaces, namely W\textsubscript{1} to W\textsubscript{4}, within a shared area (table).
 Each workspace comprises five numbered spots, and participants must adhere to the numerical order when placing blocks.
 For instance, in W\textsubscript{2}, they must fill spot 1 before proceeding to spot 2.
-While the order of workspaces is flexible, allowing agents to switch between them, the adherence to spot numbering is paramount.
+While switching between workspaces is allowed, the spot order must be strictly followed.

-Within each agent's work area, two tables are present, each hosting different colors.
-In the robot's work area, the table with pink and green blocks is proximate to the shared table, while the one with blue and ornage blocks is situated at a distance.
-In the human agent's work area, a similar arrangement exists, with one table in close proximity containing orange and green blocks, and another distant table holding pink and blue blocks.
 Essentially, blue blocks are distant from both agents, while green blocks are close to both.
 Orange blocks are far from the robot but close to the human agent, while pink blocks are close to the robot and distant from the human agent.
 Table 1 provides a summary of the block distribution.